ERAalex/ERA_Fast_API_course_money/README.md

 - Check information in database - Mongo DB.<br>
 - Save new information on Mongo Db database.<br>

+you can make a request  http://127.0.0.1:8000/coin/GBP   where GBP - is a coin of England

 2. Vue JS.<br>
 - the user can write the name of coin and get information from our Fast Api Server.<br><br>